ORNL/cpp-proposals-pub/D1673/blas_interface.md

   algebra operations.
 For example, SIMD (single instruction multiple data) is a feature added to processors to speed up matrix and vector operations.
 [P0214R9](wg21.link/p0214r9), a C++ SIMD library, was voted into the C++20 draft.
-Numerous large processor companies implement optimized linear algebra libraries such as Intels MKL, NVIDIAs CuBLAS, IBMs ESSL and AMDs optimized BLIS.
+Several large computer system vendors offer optimized linear algebra libraries based on or closely resembling the BLAS; these include AMD's BLIS, ARM Performance Libraries, Cray's LibSci, Intel's Math Kernel Library (MKL), IBM's Engineering and Scientific Subroutine Library (ESSL), and NVIDIA's cuBLAS.

 Obvious algorithms for some linear algebra operations like dense matrix-matrix multiply are asymptotically slower than less-obvious